-The Board of Directors does not recommend any dividend for the financial year 2021-22.
+The Board of Directors does not recommend any dividend for the financial year 2022-23.

-As per the applicability of IND AS, Reserves are reflected as Retained Earnings under the head 'Other Equity' in Financial Statements and your Company has a balance of Rs 441 Lakhs in Retained Earnings as on March 31, 2022.
+As per the applicability of Ind-AS, Reserves are reflected as Retained Earnings under the head 'Other Equity' in Financial Statements and your Company has a negative balance of Rs.1293 Lakhs in Retained Earnings as on March 31, 2023.

-4. SHARE CAPITAL / DEMATERIALISATION:
+4. SHARE CAPITAL/ DEMATERIALISATION:

-The Authorized Share Capital and the Paid-up Share Capital of the Company as on 31st March 2022 is Rs.175 Crores comprising of 17,50,00,000 Equity Shares of Rs.10/- each and Rs.165 Crores comprising of 16,50,00,000 Equity Shares of Rs.10/- each respectively.
-During the year under review, there was no change in the share capital of your Company, and Ircon International Limited (IRCON) continues to hold 100% paid-up share capital of IrconPBTL.
+The Authorized Share Capital and the Paid-up Share Capital of the Company as on 31st March, 2023 is Rs.175 Crores comprising of 17,50,00,000 Equity Shares of Rs.10/- each and Rs.165 Crores comprising of 16,50,00,000 Equity Shares of Rs.10/- each respectively.
+During the year under review, there was no change in the share capital of your Company and Ircon International Limited (IRCON) continues to hold 100% paid-up share capital of IrconPBTL.

-As per Rule 9A of the Companies (Prospectus and Allotment of Securities) Amendment Rules, 2019 dated 22.01.2019, the Company being a wholly owned subsidiary (WoS) is not required to get its securities in dematerialised form.
+As per Rule 9A of the Companies (Prospectus and Allotment of Securities) Amendment Rules, 2019 dated 22.01.2019, the Company being a wholly owned subsidiary (WoS) is not required to get its securities in dematerialized form.

-5. CASH FLOWS FROM THE PROJECT:
+5. CASH FLOW FROM THE PROJECT:

-The total Cash Flows from the project activities during the year is Rs.3656 Lakh.
+The total Cash Flow from the project activities during the year is Rs.4249 Lakhs.

-6. DETAILS OF SUBSIDIARY/JOINT VENTURES/ASSOCIATE COMPANIES:
+6. DETAILS OF SUBSIDIARY/ JOINT VENTURES/ ASSOCIATE COMPANIES:

-For the period under review there was no Subsidiary/Joint Ventures/Associate Companies of the Company.
+For the period under review there was no Subsidiary/ Joint Ventures/ Associate Companies of the Company.